kidpollo/fullstack-kitchen-sink-2024/README.md

 Here, we'll have a straightforward, modern React Native application with some Clojure spice!
 I love Clojure and Clojurescript.
-There was a time when React was new and exciting, but the Clojurescriop community realized there was a lot to improve on the core concepts of React.
+There was a time when React was new and exciting, but the Clojurescript community realized there was a lot to improve on the core concepts of React.
 Class components were cumbersome, and state management was messy and too complex.
 [Reagent](https://reagent-project.github.io/) and